 Taking time off to rest and connect with your loved ones is important.
-But more than that, pursuing personal interests puts work into perspective.
+But more than that, pursuing personal interests puts work into perspective and prevents the feeling of being overworked.
 So sign up for that lesson and start training.
 Perhaps you’ve never taken the time to create a bucket list, so now would be the moment to create one!

 8. Revamp Your Workplace

 Another great strategy to stimulate your stale mood is rearranging and redesigning your work area or even your entire office space.
 It can be an inviting, much-needed change every once in a while.